semsamot/ActionBarRTLizer/README.md

 Known issues
 ================
-- In API Level 10 and lower versions, the main activity(launcher activity)'s ActionBar is not rtlized properly. (will be fixed soon, with the help of God)
+API Level 10- is not supported until the release of 2.0.1 version

 Apps using this library
 ================